SlavaGolovatskyu/tk-entry-placeholder/README.md

         # Unbind all entries and clear all which saved in object of this class
         # self.placeholder.clear_all()

-        # unbind all entries from all keys
+        # unbind all entries from binds which made an our library
         # self.placeholder.unbind_all()

     def run(self):